 Make use of deicer salt

-- MORE POTENCY WITH LESS ICE MELT: Ice Slicer is naturally more concentrated than white salt.
+- MELT MORE WITH LESS: Ice Slicer is naturally more concentrated than white salt.
 So, you can use less Ice Slicer than you might expect.
-One bag will treat up to 400 square feet....
+One bag will treat up to 400 square feet.
+Overapplication may...

-- SAFER SOLUTION FOR KIDS AND PETS: Ice Slicer is dye-free, urea-free, and polymer-free ice melt.
-It’s also so safe, it’s become a key ingredient in Redmond’s bestselling products for animals –...
+- SAFE FOR KIDS AND PETS: Ice Slicer is dye-free, urea-free, and polymer-free ice melt.
+It’s also so safe, it’s become a key ingredient in Redmond’s bestselling products for animals – products...

 Our second advice for melting snow faster is to use deicer salts, which answer such issues.
 Deicer salt, known as road salt, helps to keep snow and ice at a lower temperature.
 It swiftly melts the snow and ice that accumulates in gardens and garage entrances.

 - Melts ice up to 5 degrees Fahrenheit

 One of the most common snow melting procedures is the use of rock salt.
 It is both inexpensive and effective.
 But, it has the disadvantage of causing harm to plants.
 You can melt the snow surrounding your house using a bag of rock salt.
 You can also buy it in any hardware shop, yet stores may run out of rock salt if there is a snowstorm warning.

 In that scenario, you should stock up on salt and store it ahead of time.
 Make sure you know how to keep salt properly, especially if you plan on storing it for an extended period.
 If you can’t get rock salt, there are some substitutes you can use.